mdgspace/domain-forge/docs/admin/README.md

 ### 4. Setup Named Pipes

+Create a pipe in the `docker/named_pipe` directory by executing `mkfifo docker/named_pipe/pipe`.
 Navigate to the `docker/named_pipe` directory and execute the `listen.sh` script to allow the application to run commands on the host.
 ```bash
 cd docker/named_pipe
 ./listen.sh
 ```
 > Make sure to check the permissions of the `listen.sh` file.
 You can change them using the `chmod` command.
+You can also add this to `crontab` to execute script on reboot of your server.

 ### 5. Installing and Configuring NGINX